AusClimateService/npcp/reports/phase1/phase1_report.md

-The data arising from each bias correction method was compared on a number of metrics relating to the ability to capture the observed climatology, variability, extremes, trends and the link between different variables.
+The data arising from each bias correction method was compared on a number of metrics relating to the ability to capture the observed climatology, variability, distribution (precipitation only), extremes, trends and the link between different variables.
 The metrics presented and/or discussed in the results section of this report are listed in Table 1.
 Some additional metrics can be found at the following GitHub repository along with the complete results for all variable / RCM / metric combinations: